Credit Repair FAQs: Discover How to Repair Your Own Credit

-The amount of time it takes is different in every circumstance.
+The amount of time it takes to repair your credit is different in every circumstance.
 Many of our clients see tremendous results within the first 30 – 45 days.
 Of course items like a bankruptcy or repossession could take longer but any derogatory item can be removed.
 The progress of your case will also depend on you forwarding all correspondence to us as soon as you receive it.

 Each credit profile has a unique footprint.
 The specific number may vary but our goal is to bring your credit score up to 700+ within a lendable range.

 Initially, a low credit score may seem like a small road bump that keeps you from receiving a new credit card or a loan.
 But left unchecked, a lower credit score can develop into a larger problem that impacts many avenues of your life.
 For example, the lowers your credit score is, the higher interest rates you will be charged on your credit cards.
 This is money that can be in your pocket.
-Instead, you will pay more in interest instead of keeping that equity for yourself.
+Not repairing your credit means you will pay more in interest instead of keeping that equity for yourself.